nschloe/nschloe.github.io/_posts/2022-06-27-math-on-github-follow-up.md

 It seems that GitHub haven't been able to tackle _any_ of the syntactical issues yet.
 That's no surprise: Math was added as an afterthought, and if the Markdown sanitizer is applied first, you'd have to drill that one open.
-This is a major endeavor and I'm not sure if GitHub want to go down that path.
+This is a costly endeavor and I'm not sure if GitHub want to go down that path.
 So far, they don't.

 ### `$` vs. dollar bugs